-- To use Workgroups, type the workgroup name in the Domain Name field. - To use NT domain validation, type the IP addresses for the NT domain authentication server(s) in the Passthrough Authentication Server and Backup Passthrough Authentication Server fields. - · On PC clients running Windows 95 or Windows 98, do the following: - 1.
+- To use Workgroups, type the workgroup name in the Domain Name field. - To use NT domain validation, type the IP addresses for the NT domain authentication server(s) in the Passthrough Authentication Server and Backup Passthrough Authentication Server fields. - On PC clients running Windows 98, do the following: - 1.
 Select Start button -> Settings -> Control Panel -> Network. - 2.
 On the Identification panel, type the computer name for that PC. - 3.
 Configure the domain: - To use workgroups, type the workgroup name in the Workgroup field. - To use NT domain validation, - a.
-On the Configuration tabbed panel, select Client for Microsoft Networks, and click Properties. - b.
+On the Configuration tabbed panel, select Client for Microsoft Networks, and click Properties.

+- b.
 Check the NT domain checkbox, and type the NT domain name.
 (To join an NT domain, you must have Domain Administrator privileges.) - On PC clients running Windows NT, make sure you are logged in as Administrator.
 Then: - 1.
 Select Start button -> Settings -> Control Panel -> Network. - 2.
-On the Identification panel, select Change.... - 3.
+On the Identification panel, select Change... . - 3.
 Type the Computer Name for that PC. - 4.
 Type the appropriate workgroup or domain name.
 (To join an NT domain, you must have Domain Administrator privileges.) - On PC clients running Windows 2000, make sure you are logged in as Administrator.
 Then: - 1.
-Select Start button -> Settings -> Control Panel -> System. - On the Network Identification panel, select Properties. - 3.
+Select Start button -> Settings -> Control Panel -> System. - 2.
+On the Network Identification panel, select Properties. - 3.
 Type the Computer Name for that PC. - 4.
 Type the appropriate workgroup or domain name.
-(To join an NT domain, you must have Domain Administrator privileges.) - On PC clients running OS/2, configuration for the workgroup occurs during OS/2 installation, but can be changed in the DOMAIN parameter of the IBMLAN.INI file.
+(To join an NT domain, you must have Domain Administrator privileges.) - On PC clients running Windows XP or Windows 2003, make sure you are logged in as Administrator.
+Then follow these steps: - 1.
+From the Control Panel, choose System. - 2.
+On the Computer Name panel, select Change. - 3.
+Type the computer name for that PC. - 4.
+Type the appropriate workgroup or domain name.
+(To join an NT domain, you must have Domain Administrator privileges).